 With all of the above we can come closer to identifying on one hand the nature of American spirituality and on the other its particular tone or color.
 On one hand all the practical approaches we have outlined above have evolved along and work on the principle of Spirit Recollection.
 Approaches like Twelve Step or most of the facilitation techniques mentioned above have landed on a final form on the basis of a collective trial and error, the effort of putting a scaffold in place with the intent of constantly revising it and refining it.
 This means in effect bringing thinking into what has unfolded as activity of the will.
-The same is true of governance forms like those resting on the Twelve Concepts or Holacracy, which both evolved through long processes of rethinking and refining from the realm of experience.
+The same is true of governance forms like those resting on the Twelve Concepts or holacracy, which both evolved through long processes of rethinking and refining from the realm of experience.

-When it comes to what the methods offer to the participants, the same is true as the above.
-The participants to A.A. groups are asked to look back at their biographies in an encompassing way, to look at their regrets, rethink their lives, and act differently along better guidelines.
-They are asked to take responsibility for their lives by regularly looking back at what they have done (step 10) and taking up spiritual practice (step 11) as a basis for living a better life.
+When it comes to what the methods offer to the participants the same is true as the above.
+The participants of A.A. groups are asked to look back at their biographies in an encompassing way, to look at their regrets, rethink their lives and act differently along better guidelines.
+They are asked to take responsibility for their lives by regularly looking back at what they have done (step 10) and taking up spiritual practice (step 11) as a basis for living a better life, for "truly living."

-Something similar happens when we move at the group level: here we look at the biography of the group/organization/community, key events, personal contributions, core values, etc. The group is then asked to individually and collectively take responsibility for its past and to build a bridge across the abyss from past to future, which is in effect the experience that renders possible presencing.
+Something similar happens when we move at the group level: here we look at the biography of the group/organization/community, key events,

+65 An overview of these exercises is available at https://millenniumculmination.net/spirit-recollection-journey.pdf personal contributions, core values, The group is then asked to individually and collectively take responsibility for its past and to build a bridge across the abyss from past to future, which is in effect the experience that renders possible presencing.
+In presencing is contacted the new group soul, which allows the groups to move under the inspiration of what the objective spiritual future wants of them.

-63 Steiner, Karmic Relationships, Volume 2, lecture of May 9, 1924.
+66 Steiner, Karmic Relationships, Volume 2, May 9, 1924 lecture.

-64 Steiner, Karmic Relationships, Volume 2, lecture of May 4, 1924.
+67 Steiner, Karmic Relationships, Volume 2, May 4, 1924 lecture.